 - Fiona also a comprehensive list of Helpline numbers on her website iRespectOnline.

-Futureproof Your Kids® is available NOW at Amazon as an electronic download.
+Futureproof Your Kids® is available NOW at Amazon on Kindle.
 Discover a simple framework to start discussions about all aspects on interactions online and via devices.

 *Disclaimer: This article is intended to be a general resource for educational purposes only and is not intended to be nor does it constitute legal, medical or mental health advice.
 Whilst Futureproof your kids®, iRespectOnline® its agents, officers and contributors endeavor to provide readers with accurate and helpful information, this article is not a substitute for health, mental health, psychological and/or medical advice from a qualified health/mental health professional.
 Readers should always seek the advice of a qualified health professional with any questions they have regarding their health or a medical condition.
 We encourage readers to seek urgent advice where there is fear of risk to any person’s health or wellbeing